wjs018/QuantitativeEditing/README.md

 Unlike the creator of that video linked above, I have no experience actually editing video, nor the time to exhaustively go frame by frame through a video to analyze it.
 Instead, I have put together some code in this repository to both analyze a video and attempt to automatically detect scene transitions as well as create a video visualizing those transitions.
 Below I will walk through my methodology and outline the workflow I use to analyze and create a video.

+To see some of the results of the code in this repository, feel free to check out the [YouTube channel](https://www.youtube.com/channel/UCoOUknptLNANAOldpk-27RQ) I created to place videos after analysis.

 ## Outline of Methodology

 The basic workflow I use when analyzing a video is as follows: